Insulin Levemir Cartridges 100 Unit/mL 5×3 mL

 3 mL single-patient-use Levemir Cartridges or Levemir FlexTouch pen

-• Not used – Room Temperature for 42 days or until expiry.
+• Not used: room temperature for 42 days or until expiry.

-Do not forget to carry the reusable Levemir FlexTouch Pen and Levemir Cartridges.
+Don’t forget to carry the reusable Levemir FlexTouch Pen and Levemir Cartridges.
 Never leave it in a car or any place that could get too hot or cold.
-Always keep an extra insulin delivery device on hand in case your Levemir FlexPen is misplaced or broken.
+Keep an extra insulin delivery device on hand in case you misplace or break your Levemir FlexPen.

-You can buy Levemir Cartridges with Northern Insulin at a cheaper rate.
+You can buy Levemir cartridges with Northern Insulin at a cheaper rate.

 Remember that regular physical exercise is crucial to treating diabetes or managing prediabetes, along with your diet planning, weight management, and medications.
-Because your cells become more responsive to insulin while you are active, your blood glucose, also known as blood sugar, can be lowered more successfully.
-Take your medications regularly and follow up with your healthcare specialist.
+Being active increases the responsiveness of your cells to insulin, leading to a more successful lowering of your blood glucose, also known as blood sugar.
+Take your medications regularly, and follow up with your healthcare specialist.